vglinka/storage-facade-sessionstorage/README.md

 - `.clear()` - removes all key-value pairs from the storage
 - `.entries()` - returns an array of key-value pairs
+- `.deleteStorage()` - delete storage, the array of keys will also be removed
 - `.size()` - returns the number of key-value pairs
 - `.key(index: number)` - returns the name of the key by its index